Brenda-MH/Practice-Example/Querying /advanced_pipelines.md

 // ============================================================
 // PIPELINE 2 — $sort
-// Rank exam results from highest score to lowest.
 // ============================================================
 db.exam_results.aggregate([

-  // Step 1: Sort all documents by score descending (highest first).
-  // Use 1 for ascending (A→Z, 0→9), -1 for descending (Z→A, 9→0).
   {
     $sort: { score: -1 }
   },

-  // Step 2: Show only the relevant fields in the output.
   {
     $project: {
       _id: 0,